ashksmith/blackjack/README.md

 A small project to implement Blackjack in React for a interview test.

+Things todo:
+  - Splitting
+  - Styles for when buttons are disabled, such as when the "Hit" button is disabled before betting
+  - Animations

 To run: git clone https://github.com/ashksmith/blackack; cd blackjack; npm install && npm start